vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Is-R-fast-enough-01.md

 #### Next time

 We will redo the Fibonacci series, a common low level benchmarking test that shows R to be slow.
 But it turns out to be a case of bad coding...

+#### Take home message

+The take home messages for the whole exercise are these:

+1. built-in R functions (written in R or C++ or any other language) are often faster than ad hoc C++ functions.

+2. most built-in R functions *must* to be used in a vectorized way to achieve these speeds, avoiding loops unless it is strictly necessary to keep the sequence (though see the data.table package)

+3. there are often different ways to do the same thing in R; some are *much* faster than others (see following weeks posts).
+Use the Primitives where possible (`names(methods:::.BasicFunsList)`)

 --------------------